oracle/graalpython/docs/user/Packages.md

 The support for more extensions is a high priority.
 The GraalVM team is actively working to enable support for the Python C API, as well as to make extensions such as NumPy, SciPy, Scikit-learn, Pandas, Tensorflow, and alike, work.
 Other extensions might currently work, but they are not actively tested.
-Note that to try extensions on GraalVM's Python runtime, you have to download, build, and install them manually for now.
+Note that to try extensions on GraalPy, you have to download, build, and install them manually for now.

 ### Using `pip`